Jean Rollin: Career

 Rollin had a passion for cinema from an early age.
 He saw his first film during the second World War.
 It was Capitaine Fracasse, a 1942 film directed by Abel Gance.
 Rollin decided he wanted to make films when he grew up; his father, a theatre actor, was a heavy influence on him.
 During his teens, he developed an obsession for American serials and read comic books.

 When he was 16, he found a job at Les Films de Saturne, helping write invoices while earning some money though he wanted to be involved in cinema.
 They specialized in creating opening and closing credits and short cartoons, but real films were also shot such as industrial shorts and documentaries.
 Rollin was part of the crew in a short documentary about Snecma, a big factory in France which built motors and planes.
 He arranged the tracking shots, laid the tracks, checked the electricity, and helped the cameraman.

 When Rollin did his military service for the French army, he worked as an editor in the cinema department alongside Claude Lelouch.
 They worked on army commercials with Lelouch directing and Rollin editing.
-They also made two films, Mechanographie, a documentary, and La Guerre de Silence (The War of Silence), a real film with actors and a story.
+They also made two films, Mechanographie, a documentary, and La Guerre de Silence (The War of Silence), a fiction film.

 In 1958 after leaving the army, he directed his first short film Les Amours Jaunes (The Yellow Lovers).
 He shot it on a 35mm Maurigraphe camera, and used a beach in Dieppe as his location, the same beach used in his later films.